 When Jesus was led to the cross, there were also two other criminals led with Him to be put to death.
 And when they had come to the place called Calvary, there they crucified Him, and the criminals, one on the right hand and the other on the left.

-“Luke-23-39″>Then one of the criminals who were hanged blasphemed Him, saying, “If You are the Christ, save Yourself and us.
-Luke-23-40“>But the other, answering, rebuked him, saying, “Do you not even fear God, seeing you are under the same condemnation?
-Luke-23-41″>And we indeed justly, for we receive the due reward of our deeds; but this Man has done nothing wrong.”
+“Then one of the criminals who were hanged blasphemed Him, saying, “If You are the Christ, save Yourself and us.
+But the other, answering, rebuked him, saying, “Do you not even fear God, seeing you are under the same condemnation?
+And we indeed justly, for we receive the due reward of our deeds; but this Man has done nothing wrong.”
 Then he said to Jesus, “Lord, remember me when You come into Your kingdom” (Luke 23:39-42).

 Both Matthew and Mark state that the two thieves did revile Jesus.
 Yet, when one thief saw what was done to Jesus and all the mocking charged at him and how Jesus responded (Luke 23:34; John 19:26), that thief under the conviction of the Holy Spirit, understood that Jesus was truly the Son of God.
-Then he repented, believed in Jesus Christ, and confessed his new faith (Luke 23:41-43; Rom.
-10:9).
+Then, he repented, believed in Jesus Christ, and confessed his new faith (Luke 23:41-43; Romans 10:9).

-And because of the prisoner’s faith, the Lord Jesus gave him the promise you will “be with me in paradise” (Luke 23:43).
+God holds us accountable for what we can do, but He also recognizes the limitations of the flesh.
+“For He knows our frame; He remembers that we are dust” (Psalms 103:14).
+God will not require a physical impossibility.
+And because of the thief’s faith, the Lord Jesus gave him the promise you will “be with me in paradise” (Luke 23:43).
 In fact, it was Jesus’ presence on the cross that made such a hope possible.

 In His service,